 That's the stat pay.
 Simple.

-Nova Scotia specific note: Nova Scotia only has 6 statutory holidays per year — the fewest in Canada.
+Nova Scotia specific note: Nova Scotia only has 6 statutory holidays per year, the fewest in Canada.
 Make sure you're not paying for days that aren't actually Nova Scotia stats, and don't miss the ones that are.

-Newfoundland specific note: Newfoundland has 12 public holidays.
-If an employee works the stat, the premium rate is — not 1.5× like most other provinces.
+Newfoundland specific note: Newfoundland has 6 paid public holidays under the Labour Standards Act, tied with Nova Scotia for the fewest in Canada.
+If an employee works the stat, the premium rate is 2×, not 1.5× like most other provinces.

-Formula 4: British Columbia — the 30-day average
+Formula 4: British Columbia, the 30-day average

 BC uses a formula no other province uses.
 It is more precise than the others but also easier to apply incorrectly.